juxt/site/docs/src/pages/learn/kanban/kanban4.md

-We've seen site directives for mutations and for linking database documents together, now you will implement some of the inbuilt query mutations.
+We've seen Site directives for mutations and for linking database documents together, now you will implement some of the inbuilt query mutations.

 To see all the cards associated with a particular WorkflowState we can use the **itemForId** directive, which gets all entities of the return type that reference the given id.
-Here all cards with a certain workflowId will be fetched:
+Here, all cards with a certain workflowId will be fetched:

 ```
       type Query {